Hair loss (alopecia) and dandruff are common conditions which affect most people at some time in their lives.

 Spiritual causes of seborrheic dermatitis include a guilty conscience, the fact that the person in question allows others to exploit her, or because she feels unclean or bad.

-- a deficiency in magnesium.
-Find out bellow which foods are in magnesium.
+A deficiency in magnesium can also lead to the condition.
+Find out below which foods are in magnesium.